jainanjaly/Vehicle_Speed_Estimation_Using_YOLO/README.md

 ### Expected results

-Upon successful execution, expect the script to produce a trained weights file(which will be found in a folder named runs) ready for deployment.
-The model will have learned from the input data, capturing essential features and relationships, enabling it to make predictions on new, unseen data.
+Upon successful execution, expect the script to produce a trained weights file(found in a folder named runs) ready for deployment.
+The model will learn from the input data, capturing essential features and relationships and enabling it to make predictions based on new, unseen data.
 The expected results include model performance metrics, such as accuracy and loss, providing insights into the effectiveness of the trained model.
 These outcomes are critical for evaluating the model's capability to generalize to real-world scenarios and make accurate predictions.

 ## Speed Calculation